 The Toronto skyline is impressive no matter how many times you catch sight of it, or how many times the iconic view pops up in your Instagram feed.
 Whether at sunrise or sunset, during sunny weather or through clouds, the iconic cityscape never ceases to inspire awe.
 If you’re looking for some inspiration for your next Instagram post, or you’re just looking for a great place to see Toronto’s skyline, here are ten of the places to catch the best views of Toronto.

-One of Toronto’s newest parks, on the grounds of Ontario Place, is also home to one of the best spots to get a fantastic view of the city.
+One of Toronto’s newer parks, on the grounds of Ontario Place, is also home to one of the best spots to get a fantastic view of the city.
 The waterfront park consists of 7.5 acres of public green space, as well as the 1.3-kilometer William G. Davis Trail which runs along the lakeshore.
 The trail was named in honor of Bill Davis, who was the Premier when Ontario Place first opened in 1971 and links up with the Martin Goodman Trail.
 In terms of those aforementioned views, head to the Summit, located at the southern tip of the park, where the rolling hills provide clear views out over the lake and the city.

 Chester Hill Lookout